 - A data mart is comparatively more adaptable than a data warehouse.
 Any change in the data model can be easily and quickly incorporated in the data mart because of its smaller size.

-- In a data mart, data is partitioned and segmented, which allows granular access control rights.
+- A data mart differs from a data warehouse in the way data is partitioned and segmented, which allows granular access control rights.

 Types of Data Marts